wisehackermonkey/FigletGPTPlugin/README.md

-# FigletGPTPlugin
+# DatabaseGPT
- A chatgpt plugin for chatgpt
+ A simple database plugin for chatgpt

-## This app makes a figlet api accesable via chatgpt
+## This app makes a a simple databse api accesable via chatgpt

 Created by Wisehackermonkey
-20230518
+20230526